w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 # Consistency in NoSQL

-Several attempts have been made to describe NoSQL properties with respect to ACID properties
+Several attempts have been made to describe NoSQL properties with respect to ACID properties.

 - CAP theorem
 - PACELC theorem
 - BASE philosophy

-They are not properties on which NoSQL systems rely
+They are not properties on which NoSQL systems rely.

 - Rather, they simply *try * to describe their behavior